shawn-wilkinson/tdd_presentation/PITCHME.md

 ####Moving Forward
   - How do we practice TDD as a team?<br>
   - What do we do well?<br>
-  - What are opportunites for improvement?
+  - What are opportunites?
 (Action Items!)